 First, let’s look at common sections that are important to any sales job description and how they need to be written.

-Nail your job description sections
+Nail your sales job description

-Whether for sales, marketing, finance, or support, job descriptions typically have the same structure:
+Regardless of the role you’re hiring for, job descriptions typically have the same structure:

 - Company info